barryCFlynn/Luxe_TimePieces/README.md

 <img src="assets/images/README-images/warranty.png" alt="Description">

 ## Challenges
-* Getting the Images to flow correctly at different resolutions.
+ Getting the Images to flow correctly at different resolutions, starting using a flexbox to manage the responsiveness but found the it worked better without it.
+Just using Float and fixed width scaled the image nicely and only had to change the layout at 610px width to have the image appear above the text.
 ## Testing
 <details>
 <summary>Lighthouse  -  PASS</summary>